Table of Contents

 How to Make Pepper Relish

 Making pepper relish at home is surprisingly simple and incredibly rewarding.
-Here's a basic recipe to get you started:
+Here's a professional recipe to get you started:

-- Chop the Peppers: Use a mix of sweet bell peppers and spicy jalapeños for the perfect balance of flavor.
+- Chop the Peppers: Use a mix of sweet bell peppers (70%) and spicy jalapeños (30%) for the perfect balance of flavor.
+For food safety, wear gloves when handling hot peppers.

-- Add the Peppers: Stir in the chopped peppers and let them cook for another 5–7 minutes until they soften slightly.
+- Add the Peppers: Stir in the chopped peppers and let them cook for another 5-7 minutes until they soften slightly but retain some crunch.
+Do not overcook, as this will affect texture and shelf life.

 Tips for Perfect Pepper Relish